Yoni Appelbaum

 Yoni Appelbaum is an American historian and journalist.
 He is a senior editor for politics at The Atlantic, where he was previously a columnist.

 Early life and education

-Appelbaum was born to Diana Muir Karter and Dr. Paul S. Appelbaum and was raised in Newton, Massachusetts.
-He has a brother, Binyamin Appelbaum, and a sister, Avigail Appelbaum.
+Appelbaum was born to Diana Muir Karter and Paul S. Appelbaum and was raised in Newton, Massachusetts.
+He has a brother, Binyamin Appelbaum, and a sister.
 His grandfather is nuclear engineer Peter Karter.
 His aunt is entrepreneur Trish Karter.
-After graduating from the Maimonides School in Brookline, Massachusetts, Appelbaum graduated magna cum laude from Columbia University in 2003 and then obtained a Ph.D. in history from Brandeis University in 2014.
+After graduating from the Maimonides School in Brookline, Massachusetts, Appelbaum graduated from Columbia University in 2003 and then obtained a Ph.D. in history from Brandeis University in 2014.

 Career

-Before moving to The Atlantic, Appelbaum taught at Harvard University.
+Appelbaum taught at Harvard University.
 His academic work focused on the Gilded Age.

 In the March 2019 issue of The Atlantic, Appelbaum wrote a long-form article making the case for the impeachment of President Donald Trump.
 According to Margaret Sullivan writing in The Washington Post, Appelbaum's essay is the article that "moved... impeachment, all-but-taboo in Big Media's coverage of Trump,...., from the margins into the mainstream — across the journalism spectrum."